 PLATELET RICH PLASMA (PRP) TREATMENT FOR HAIR LOSS

 A small quantity of blood is drawn from the patient into a syringe.
-The blood is spun in a special centrifuge to separate its components (Red Blood Cells, Platelet Rich Plasma, and Plasma).
-A second spin is usually required to achieve optimal concentration.
-The platelet rich plasma is separated from the rest of the blood and then activated with a small amount of calcium to allow the release of growth factors from the platelets which in turn amplifies the healing process.
-Following the administration of local anaesthesia, PRP is then injected directly into thinning areas of the scalp
+The blood is spun in a special centrifuge to separate its components (Red Blood Cells, Platelets and Plasma).
+The platelet rich plasma is separated from the rest of the blood and then activated with a small amount of calcium to allow the release of growth factors.
+Following the administration of local anaesthesia, PRP is then injected directly into thinning areas of the scalp.

 - Androgenetic hair loss (male and female pattern alopecia)